 The sciences see the contribution of any individual as adding progressively to an ordered sequence of investigations.
 The past tense helps convey a sense of this temporal progression.

+The conventions for citing sources also differ in the sciences.
 Science courses rely increasingly on the citation-sequence system of referencing.
 The details may differ slightly depending on your discipline, but generally you list references on a separate page at the end of the paper in numerical sequence according to the order in which sources are cited in the paper, rather than in alphabetical order.
 In the body, you insert the reference number in the appropriate place (within parentheses or as a superscript), repeating a previous number if you have already cited the same source earlier.
 The citation-sequence system minimizes clutter and allows readers to find references quickly.

 Some science courses rely on the name-year system.
 Like the APA system commonly used in the social sciences, this system lists sources alphabetically and places a greater emphasis on dates than the citation-sequence and the MLA systems do.
 Though less streamlined than the citation-sequence system, the name-year system offers two advantages: it produces more easily searchable and therefore more useful reference lists, and it lets the reader know in the body of the paper when studies were performed.